How to Improve English Vocabulary: 17 Fun and Effective Ways to Learn New English Words

-5. Play a Vocabulary Game That Helps End Hunger
+5. Play a Vocabulary Game That Helps End World Hunger

-Free Rice makes learning even more important though, because for every question you get right, Free Rice will donate 10 grains of rice through the World Food Programme.
-To date, almost 100 billion grains of rice have been donated thanks to people like you.
-You can study vocabulary words and help end world hunger!
+What makes this game really special is that, for every question you get right, Freerice will donate 10 grains of rice through the World Food Programme (WFP).
+So, you can study vocabulary words and help end world hunger!
 That gives you even more reason to get those questions right.

 6. Play Text-heavy Games

-You probably already play games on your phone or computer, right?
+You probably already play games on your phone or computer.
 So why not play games that you can learn vocabulary from?
-There are many English learning apps and games that make learning fun.
+There are many English vocabulary apps and games that make learning fun.

-Whatever you choose, make sure it has words you don’t know yet!
+Whatever you choose, make sure it has words you don’t know yet.
 You can even make your own magnets, and paste words you want to learn on them.
-Then you can make sentences with them and get something to munch on.
-Fun and delicious.
+Then, you can make sentences with them, and get something to munch on (eat).
+Fun and delicious!

-Reading isn’t the only good way to learn new English vocabulary—you learn a lot through writing, too.
+Of course, “read a lot” is only one of the many tips on how to improve English vocabulary.
+You can learn a lot through writing, too!
 Start a blog in English about a topic you enjoy.
 Write with a dictionary nearby, so that every time you can’t think of the right word to use, you can look it up.

-Share your blog with your friends (maybe your new Meetup buddies would enjoy it!) and ask them to let you know if you used any words incorrectly.
+Share your blog with your friends.
+(Maybe your new Meetup buddies would enjoy it!)
+Ask them to let you know if you used any words incorrectly.
 As you learn more words, you’ll see that writing your blog will become easier and easier.

 10. Find Ways to Use “Words of the Day”

-Every day when you’re having your morning coffee, choose two or three words to be your “Words of the Day.”
+Every day, choose two or three words to be your “Words of the Day.”
 Remember them and write them down somewhere.
 During the rest of the day, make it a game to try and find ways to use these words in conversation.
-Saying the words out loud in sentences will help you remember what they mean, and your friends might enjoy playing along too.
+Saying the words out loud in sentences will help you remember what they mean, and your friends might enjoy playing along, too.

 11. Use Pictures

 Are you an artist?
-Do you doodle (draw random pictures/designs) in your notebook all day?
+Do you doodle (draw random pictures or designs) in your notebook all day?
 Use that artistic side to help you learn some new words.
 Find new vocabulary words and draw what they mean.